Efficient sparsity adaptive changepoint estimation: Simulations

-In this simulation we choose detection thresholds using either Monte Carlo simulations (using $N=1000$ samples) or bootstrapping (using $B=100$ samples).
-For the ESAC algorithm, we use the penalty functions $\widetilde{\gamma}(t)$ and $\widetilde{\lambda}(t)$ given in Appendix \ref{impdetails}, using a false positive rate $\epsilon = 1/N$ to generate the former.
-For the Pilliat algorithm we choose detection thresholds for the Partial Sum statistic and the dense statistic by Monte Carlo simulating the leading constant in the theoretical thresholds given in \citet{pilliat_optimal_2022}, and apply a Bonferroni correction.
-For the modified version of Inspect we set $\lambda = \left\{{\log(p\log n)/2}\right\}^{1/2}$ and choose the detection threshold $\xi$ to be the largest sparse projection over all seeded intervals and over $N=1000$ data sets with no changepoints.
-For SUBSET we use the function for choosing thresholds provided by the author, which is based on Monte Carlo simulation.
-For Sparsified Binary Segmentation and Double CUSUM we use the default parameters when running the algorithms (except for setting $\phi = -1$ for the Double CUSUM algorithm), and use the default bootstrap procedures to select detection thresholds.
 For each method considered and each configuration of parameters and changepoint regimes, Table \ref{fig:tablemulti_small} displays the average Hausdorff distance and average absolute estimation error of $J$.
 The Double CUSUM and Sparsified Binary Segmentation methods are abbreviated as DC and SBS, respectively.
 For each configuration of parameters and changepoint regimes, the minimum value of each of the performance measures is indicated in boldface.
 In terms of average Hausdorff distance, Table \ref{fig:tablemulti_small} demonstrates that ESAC and SUBSET are the top performers across all sparsity regimes with comparable accuracy.
 SUBSET slightly outperforms ESAC when there are few changepoints ($J=2$), while the opposite is true when there are $J=5$ changepoints.
 Averaging the Hausdorff distance over all configurations, SUBSET is seen to slightly outperform ESAC.
 We believe this is due to ESAC using Narrowest-Over-Threshold choice of changepoints, which usually causes ESAC to use fewer observations to estimate changepoint locations.
 See Appendix \ref{appendixC} for a simulation where ESAC does not use Narrowest-Over-Threshold choice of changepoints locations, improving its performance.
 For estimating $J$, the number of changepoints, ESAC is the clear winner, with SUBSET in second place.